stephenredfield/InstructorResources/Week0List.md

   - Setup up Visual Studio or Eclipse
   - Finding/installing network monitoring tools
   - Accessing FLIP for program testing
-- **Below the tabular format, include note “NOTE: Some links on this page may only be accessible to registered students.”**
+- **Above or Below the tabular format, include note “NOTE: Some links on this page may only be accessible to registered students.”**